Amazon Marketplace

 Sales Rank

-SR (Sales Rank) is a product's numerical ranking based on sales volume in its category.
-A low SR (e.g., #1) means a top seller, while high SR numbers indicate weak sellers.
-SR is a key signal for Bestseller Badges and visibility.
-Sellers should continuously monitor SR and develop strategies for improvement through pricing optimization and marketing.
+SR (Sales Rank) is the numerical ranking of a product based on sales volume within its category.
+A low SR (e.g. #1) indicates a top seller, while high SR numbers indicate weak sellers.
+SR is a key signal for bestseller badges and visibility.
+Sellers should track their SR continuously and improve it through price optimization and marketing.

 Secure Receive Process / Suggested Retail Price

-SRP has two meanings: 1) Secure Receive Process is Amazon's procedure for securely confirming receipt of goods at FBA, and 2) Suggested Retail Price is the manufacturer-recommended selling price.
-In both contexts, SRP is important for supply chain integrity and price management.
+SRP has two meanings: 1) Secure Receive Process, Amazon's procedure for securely confirming inbound FBA shipments, and 2) Suggested Retail Price, the manufacturer's recommended selling price.
+In both contexts, SRP matters for supply chain integrity and price management.
 Sellers should understand both SRP concepts for compliance and profitability.

 Serial Shipping Container Code

 SSCC (Serial Shipping Container Code) is an 18-digit barcode for individual shipping pallets and boxes.
-Each shipment unit to Amazon FBA should have a unique SSCC for tracking and reconciliation.
-SSCC is standard in logistics and enables accurate mapping of shipments to orders.
+Every shipping unit sent to Amazon FBA should carry a unique SSCC for tracking and reconciliation.
+SSCC is a logistics standard that enables precise mapping of shipments to orders.
 Sellers should generate correct SSCCs for all FBA shipments.

 Sell-Through Rate

-STR (Sell-Through Rate) measures the percentage of inventory sold in a period: STR = (quantity sold / beginning inventory) × 100%.
-An STR of 80% means 80% of inventory was sold.
-High STR (>70%) indicates strong demand and good pricing strategy.
+STR (Sell-Through Rate) measures the percentage of inventory sold within a period: STR = (units sold / starting inventory) × 100%.
+An STR of 80% means 80% of stock was sold.
+A high STR (>70%) indicates strong demand and good pricing strategy.
 Sellers should use STR as a demand indicator and plan replenishment based on STR forecasts.

 Shipping Window

-SW (Shipping Window) is the time window for shipping goods to Amazon FBA, typically defined by season and sales volume.
-During peak periods (e.g., Q4), window deadlines can be stricter to manage fulfillment capacity.
+SW (Shipping Window) is the time window for sending goods to Amazon FBA, typically defined by season and sales volume.
+During peak periods (e.g. Q4), window deadlines can be stricter to manage fulfillment capacity.
 Amazon communicates window dates per shipment in Seller Central.
-Sellers should plan shipments timely to meet deadlines and avoid rejections.
+Sellers should plan deliveries early to meet deadlines and avoid rejections.

 Sourceable Replenishment Out of Stock

-SoROOS (Sourceable Replenishment Out of Stock) are out-of-stock situations for products that can be replenished through reordering.
-SoROOS differs from PPOOS in that the product becomes available through supplier reorders.
+SoROOS (Sourceable Replenishment Out of Stock) refers to out-of-stock cases for products that are sourceable and can be reordered.
+SoROOS differs from other OOS types in that availability can be restored through supplier reorders.
 SoROOS tracking helps sellers optimize reorder frequency.
-Sellers should reduce SoROOS situations through better forecasting and faster replenishment cycles.
+Sellers should reduce SoROOS situations through better forecasting and faster procurement cycles.

 Trailing 12 Months

-T12M / TTM (Trailing 12 Months) is a rolling 12-month window that continuously updates.
+T12M / TTM (Trailing 12 Months) is a rolling window of the last 12 months, updated continuously.
 Sellers use T12M data for performance analysis, annual planning, and benchmark comparisons.
-A T12M view smooths seasonality and reveals long-term trends.
-Sellers should track T12M metrics alongside monthly and quarterly perspectives for complete business visibility.
+A T12M view smooths out seasonality and reveals long-term trends.
+Sellers should track T12M metrics alongside monthly and quarterly views for a complete business picture.

-Turkey Five (5 wichtigste Tage vor Cyber Monday)
+Turkey Five (five key days through Cyber Monday)

-T5 (Turkey Five) is an informal term for the 5 days before Cyber Monday (typically Wednesday-Sunday after Thanksgiving) when sales surge.
+T5 (Turkey Five) is an informal term for the five days around Thanksgiving through Cyber Monday, when sales spike sharply.
 T5 requires maximum inventory planning to avoid stockouts during peak demand.
 Many sellers generate 20-30% of annual revenue during T5 and Q4.
 Strategic T5 preparation with advertising budget and inventory positioning is critical.

 Truck Load

-TL (Truck Load) is a full truckload of freight, typically 20-25 tons.
-TL shipping is more cost-effective per unit than LTL (Less Than Truckload).
-Large sellers with high volumes should optimize TL shipping through shipment consolidation.
-TL price negotiation with logistics providers can deliver significant cost savings.
+TL (Truck Load) is a fully utilized truckload of freight, typically 20-25 tonnes.
+TL shipping is cheaper per unit than LTL (Less Than Truckload).
+Large sellers with high volume should optimize toward TL shipping by consolidating shipments.
+Negotiating TL rates with logistics providers can yield significant savings.

 Terms of Service

-TOS (Terms of Service) are Amazon's legal conditions for seller participation on the Marketplace, defining policies, prohibitions, and liabilities.
-All sellers must accept and follow TOS to remain active.
-TOS violations can result in account suspensions or permanent closure.
-Sellers should regularly review the current TOS version as Amazon updates frequently.
+TOS (Terms of Service) are Amazon's legal terms for seller participation on the marketplace, defining policies, prohibitions, and liabilities.
+All sellers must accept and follow the TOS to remain active.
+TOS violations can lead to account suspensions or bans.
+Sellers should review the current TOS version regularly, as Amazon updates it frequently.

 Ultra Fast Track

-UFT (Ultra Fast Track) is an Amazon program for high-velocity sellers who offer very fast and reliable shipping.
-UFT sellers receive marketing support and visibility boost.
-UFT requirements are strict: high order fulfillment rates and fast shipping times.
-Sellers with high volume and excellent operations should check their UFT qualification.
+UFT (Ultra Fast Track) is an Amazon program for high-velocity sellers offering very fast, reliable shipping.
+UFT sellers receive marketing support and visibility boosts.
+The requirements are strict: high order fulfillment rates and fast shipping times.
+High-volume sellers with excellent operations should check UFT qualification.

 UN Standard Product and Service Code

 UNSPSC (UN Standard Product and Service Code) is an international system for classifying products and services.
-UNSPSCs are maintained by the United Nations and are standardized globally.
+UNSPSC codes are maintained by the United Nations and standardized worldwide.
 Amazon can use UNSPSC codes for categorization and reporting.
-Sellers in B2B or Amazon Business should verify their UNSPSC codes.
+Sellers in B2B or on Amazon Business should verify their UNSPSC codes.

 UPC (Universal Product Code) is a 12-digit barcode for products in North America.
 UPCs are unique per product and assigned by GS1.
 Amazon accepts UPCs as product identifiers and often requires them for new products.
 Sellers should use valid UPCs or alternative identifiers (EAN, JAN) depending on region.
-Incorrect or duplicate UPCs lead to listing issues.
+Invalid or duplicate UPCs lead to listing problems.

 User Experience

-UX (User Experience) is the overall experience of a customer browsing, purchasing, and receiving products on Amazon.
-Good UX leads to higher conversions, lower returns, and better ratings.
-Sellers influence UX through product listing quality, shipping speed, customer service, and return handling.
+UX (User Experience) is the overall experience a customer has browsing, buying, and receiving products on Amazon.
+Good UX leads to higher conversions, fewer returns, and better reviews.
+Sellers influence UX through listing quality, shipping speed, customer service, and returns handling.
 Continuous UX optimization is essential for seller success on Amazon.

 Vendor Performance Improvement Plan

-V PIP (Vendor Performance Improvement Plan) is a formal program for Amazon vendors (Direct Supply) with declining performance.
-V PIP requires documented improvements over a period and can result in termination if unsuccessful.
+V PIP (Vendor Performance Improvement Plan) is a formal program Amazon places vendors (direct supply) into when performance deteriorates.
+V PIP requires documented improvements over a defined period and can end in termination if it fails.
 Vendors in V PIP receive a specific improvement plan with KPIs and deadlines.
 Vendor partners should take V PIP requirements seriously.

 Vendor Central

-VC (Vendor Central) is Amazon's dashboard for vendors (wholesalers/manufacturers) selling directly to Amazon, not through the Marketplace.
-VC provides access to sales management, forecasting, and performance analysis.
-VC access is limited and requires direct negotiations with Amazon.
-Manufacturers wanting to sell in larger volumes to Amazon should consider VC inquiries.
+VC (Vendor Central) is Amazon's dashboard for vendors (wholesalers/manufacturers) selling directly to Amazon rather than on the marketplace.
+VC provides access to sales management, forecasts, and performance analytics.
+VC access is invitation-based and negotiated directly with Amazon.
+Manufacturers wanting to sell to Amazon at larger volume should consider pursuing VC.

 Vendor Confirmation Rate

-VCR (Vendor Confirmation Rate) measures the percentage of orders that a vendor confirms on time.
-Low VCR indicates fulfillment or operational problems.
-Amazon rates vendors based on VCR and can impose penalties for low rates.
-Vendors should optimize their order confirmation processes to achieve high VCR.
+VCR (Vendor Confirmation Rate) measures the percentage of purchase orders a vendor confirms on time.
+A low VCR points to fulfillment or operational problems.
+Amazon evaluates vendors based on VCR and can impose penalties for low rates.
+Vendors should optimize their order confirmation processes to achieve a high VCR.

 Vendor Funded Business Discounts

-VFBD (Vendor Funded Business Discounts) are discounts that vendors provide to Amazon Business customers to stimulate B2B sales.
-VFBD is funded by vendors, not Amazon, and results in lower margins.
+VFBD (Vendor Funded Business Discounts) are discounts vendors provide for Amazon Business customers to stimulate B2B sales.
+VFBD is funded by vendors, not Amazon, and reduces margins.
 Vendors must weigh VFBD strategies against profitability.
-A well-planned VFBD program can significantly boost B2B volume.
+A well-planned VFBD program can significantly grow B2B volume.

 Vendor Funded Managed Coupons

-VFMC (Vendor Funded Managed Coupons) are coupon codes controlled and funded by vendors to stimulate sales.
+VFMC (Vendor Funded Managed Coupons) are coupon promotions controlled and funded by vendors to stimulate sales.
 VFMC increases visibility and conversions but reduces margins.
 Vendors can track and optimize VFMC performance through Amazon tools.
-A strategic VFMC program with targeted audiences and time limits maximizes ROI.
+A strategic VFMC program with clear audiences and time limits maximizes ROI.

 Vendor Initiated Management Buy-Out

-VIMBO (Vendor Initiated Management Buy-Out) is a process where a vendor management team buys or takes over the business from the vendor company.
-VIMBOs are rare and require Amazon approval.
-Successful VIMBO requires strong operations and business fundamentals.
-Vendors facing challenges should not view VIMBO as an easy solution.
+VIMBO (Vendor Initiated Management Buy-Out) is a process where a vendor's management team buys or takes over the business from the vendor company.
+VIMBOs are rare and require Amazon's approval.
+A successful VIMBO requires strong operations and business fundamentals.
+Vendors facing challenges should not view VIMBO as an easy way out.

 Vendor Initiated Offer

-VIO (Vendor Initiated Offer) is a sales offer that a vendor initiates themselves (not requested by Amazon).
+VIO (Vendor Initiated Offer) is a sales offer initiated by the vendor itself (not requested by Amazon).
 VIOs give vendors more control over offer details and timing.
-Active VIO use can boost sales through targeted promotions.
+Active VIO usage can grow sales through targeted promotions.
 Vendors should use VIO tools to proactively reach customers with relevant offers.

 Volume Incentive Rates

-VIR (Volume Incentive Rates) are rebates or commission reductions vendors receive when selling higher volumes.
-VIRs incentivize vendors to move more volume with Amazon.
-Good VIR structures balance vendor profitability with Amazon's volume goals.
-Vendors should leverage VIR opportunities for margin optimization.
+VIR (Volume Incentive Rates) are discounts or commission reductions vendors receive for selling higher volumes.
+VIRs create incentives for vendors to move more volume with Amazon.
+A good VIR structure balances vendor profitability with Amazon's volume goals.
+Vendors should use VIR opportunities for margin optimization.

 Vendor Lead Time

-VLT (Vendor Lead Time) is the time between order placement and delivery by a vendor to Amazon FBA.
+VLT (Vendor Lead Time) is the time between order placement and delivery by a vendor to Amazon.
 Amazon provides vendors with forecasts to plan VLT.
-Long VLT requires accurate forecasting and safety stock planning.
-Vendors can reduce VLT through production optimization and faster logistics, improving cashflow.
+A long VLT requires forecasting and safety stock planning.
+Vendors can reduce VLT through production optimization and faster logistics, improving cash flow.

 Vendor Manager

-VM (Vendor Manager) is Amazon's point of contact for a vendor account, responsible for business relationships, planning, and performance management.
-A good VM supports vendors through strategic consulting and problem-solving.
-Vendors should build strong relationships with their VMs for better collaboration and support.
-VM changes can impact performance.
+VM (Vendor Manager) is the Amazon contact person for a vendor account, responsible for the business relationship, planning, and performance management.
+A good VM supports vendors with strategic advice and problem solving.
+Vendors should build a strong relationship with their VM for better collaboration and support.
+VM changes can affect performance.

 Value Market Share

-VMS (Value Market Share) is a vendor's percentage share of total sales in a product category or segment.
-Rising VMS indicates market share gains.
+VMS (Value Market Share) is a vendor's percentage share of total revenue in a product category or segment.
+A rising VMS indicates market share gains.
 Amazon uses VMS analysis for benchmarking and identifying performance gaps.
-Vendors should track VMS development and drive growth through pricing optimization and marketing.
+Vendors should track their VMS development and drive growth through price optimization and marketing.

 Vendor Powered Coupons

-VPC (Vendor Powered Coupons) are coupon tools that vendors can create and manage to stimulate sales.
-VPCs offer flexible discounts and audience targeting options.
-VPC use can increase conversion rates and acquire new customers.
+VPC (Vendor Powered Coupons) are coupon tools vendors can create and manage to stimulate sales.
+VPCs offer flexible discounts and audience options.
+Using VPCs can raise conversion rates and win new customers.
 Vendors should track VPC performance and adjust strategies to optimize ROI.

 Virtual Vendor Flex

-VVF (Virtual Vendor Flex) is an Amazon service that enables vendors to offer products from virtual warehouses without holding physical inventory.
-VVF reduces inventory risk and capital requirements.
-VVF is ideal for vendors working with dropshipping or direct supplier fulfillment.
-Vendors should review VVF requirements for implementation.
+VVF (Virtual Vendor Flex) is an Amazon service that lets vendors offer products from virtual warehouses without holding physical inventory.
+VVF reduces inventory risk and capital lockup.
+VVF suits vendors working with dropshipping or direct supplier fulfillment.
+Vendors should review VVF requirements before implementation.

-Variation (also called Child ASIN) is a product with different options (color, size, material) grouped under a Parent ASIN.
-Good variant structure increases average order size through cross-selling.
+A variation (also 'child ASIN') is a product with different options (color, size, material) grouped under one parent ASIN.
+A good variation structure increases average order sizes through cross-selling.
 Each variation should be uniquely identifiable with correct attributes.
-Sellers should optimize variant photography and descriptions.
+Sellers should optimize variation photography and descriptions.

-Vendor Flex (VF) is a service that provides mini Amazon fulfillment infrastructure in a vendor's warehouse.
-VF combines vendor warehouse costs with Amazon fulfillment efficiency.
+Vendor Flex (VF) is a service that places a mini Amazon fulfillment infrastructure inside a vendor's warehouse.
+VF combines vendor warehousing costs with Amazon fulfillment efficiency.
 VF reduces shipping times and fulfillment costs for large vendors.
-VF is only available for qualified high-volume vendors and requires investment.
+VF is only available to qualified high-volume vendors and requires investment.

-Shipping costs in COGS context refer to total product costs for shipped units: COGS = product price per unit × number of units shipped.
-This is an important metric for profitability per sale.
-Amazon Seller Reports show COGS data for analysis.
-Sellers should continuously lower COGS through supplier negotiations and efficiency improvements.
+Shipped COGS are the total product costs for shipped units: COGS = product cost per unit × number of units shipped.
+This is a key metric for per-sale profitability.
+Amazon seller reports show COGS data for analysis.
+Sellers should continuously lower their COGS through supplier negotiations and efficiency improvements.

 Shipped Revenue

-Shipped Revenue is the total revenue from products actually shipped.
-This differs from ordered revenue as returns and cancellations are excluded.
-Shipped revenue is the more reliable metric for actual sales revenue.
+Shipped Revenue is the total revenue from products that actually shipped.
+It differs from ordered revenue because returns and cancellations are excluded.
+Shipped revenue is the more reliable metric for real sales earnings.
 Sellers should track both metrics to understand customer acceptance.

 Shipped Volume (SV) is the quantity of products shipped, calculated as: SV = shipped revenue ÷ average selling price (ASP).
-This metric shows the actual quantity of units sold independent of price changes.
-Sellers should track shipped volume trends to identify demand patterns and opportunity sizing.
+This measure shows the actual number of units sold independent of price changes.
+Sellers should follow shipped volume trends to identify demand patterns and size opportunities.

 Vendor Powered Voucher

-Voucher / VPV (Vendor Powered Voucher) are digital coupons that vendors create to offer discounts and encourage purchases.
+Voucher / VPV (Vendor Powered Voucher) are digital vouchers vendors create to offer discounts and encourage purchases.
 VPVs work similarly to coupons with flexible conditions.
-Vendor-controlled vouchers provide more control over promotions compared to Amazon campaigns.
-Vendors should develop VPV strategies based on demand and margin targets.
+Vendor-controlled vouchers give more control over promotions compared to Amazon-run campaigns.
+Vendors should develop VPV strategies based on demand and margin goals.

 World Customs Organization

-WCO (World Customs Organization) is an international authority that sets customs standards and procedures.
-WCO standards are important for sellers shipping internationally, especially in cross-border customs clearance.
+WCO (World Customs Organization) is the international body that sets customs standards and procedures.
+WCO standards matter for sellers shipping internationally, especially for cross-border customs clearance.
 Good knowledge of WCO classifications and documentation can reduce customs delays.
-Sellers should classify their HS codes (Harmonized System) per WCO standards.
+Sellers should classify their HS codes (Harmonized System) according to WCO standards.

 Work in Progress

-WIP (Work in Progress) refers to products in the manufacturing process, not yet completed.
+WIP (Work in Progress) refers to products currently in the manufacturing process, not yet completed.
 In seller contexts, WIP can also mean orders in the fulfillment process.
-WIP tracking is important for production planning and delivery time forecasting.
-Sellers should monitor WIP levels to detect production delays early.
+WIP tracking is important for production planning and delivery time forecasts.
+Sellers should monitor WIP levels to catch production delays early.

 Weeks of Cover

-WOC (Weeks of Cover) measures how many weeks current inventory will cover at current sales rates.
-WOC = current inventory ÷ (weekly consumption).
-Low WOC (<4 weeks) indicates stockout risk, while high WOC (>12 weeks) indicates overstock.
-Sellers should right-size WOC based on lead times and seasonality.
+WOC (Weeks of Cover) measures how many weeks current inventory will last at current sales rates: WOC = current stock ÷ weekly consumption.
+A low WOC (<4 weeks) signals stockout risk, while a very high WOC (>12 weeks) indicates overstock.
+Sellers should size their WOC based on lead times and seasonality.

-Warehouse Deal is an Amazon program for selling open, returned, or damaged products at reduced prices.
-Warehouse Deals create demand for excess inventory.
-For FBA sellers, returns can automatically be converted to Warehouse Deals.
-Sellers should consider Warehouse Deal options for old inventory instead of destruction.
+Warehouse Deals is Amazon's program for selling opened, returned, or slightly damaged products at reduced prices (now operating under the Amazon Resale name).
+Warehouse Deals create demand for surplus stock.
+For FBA sellers, returns can be converted into Warehouse Deals automatically.
+Sellers should consider Warehouse Deal options for aging inventory instead of destruction.

-X-Channel Management is the strategy of selling products across multiple Amazon channels (EU, UK, USA, Japan, etc.).
+X-Channel Management is the strategy of selling products across multiple Amazon marketplaces (EU, UK, USA, Japan, etc.).
 Good X-channel management requires inventory coordination, price consistency, and localized content.
-Amazon Selling Partner Central supports multi-channel management through a centralized dashboard.
+Seller Central supports multi-marketplace management through one dashboard.
 Sellers with global ambitions should develop X-channel strategies.

 Year to Date

-YTD (Year to Date) is a time window from the first day of the year to today.
+YTD (Year to Date) is the window from the first day of the year until today.
 YTD data shows cumulative performance for the current year.
 Sellers use YTD analysis for annual planning and goal tracking.
-YTD metrics should be compared with comparison years (prior year YTD) to identify growth trends.
+YTD metrics should be compared with prior-year YTD to identify growth trends.

 Year over Year

-YoY (Year over Year) is a comparison between the same period in two consecutive years.
+YoY (Year over Year) compares the same period across two consecutive years.
 YoY comparisons show annual growth or decline adjusted for seasonality.
-YoY analysis is valuable for identifying long-term trends vs. short-term fluctuations.
-Sellers should track their metrics YoY for robust performance perspective.
+YoY analysis is valuable for separating long-term trends from short-term fluctuations.
+Sellers should track their metrics YoY for a robust performance view.

-Zero Inventory is an inventory management concept that minimizes overstock through just-in-time procurement.
-Zero inventory reduces storage costs, obsolescence risk, and ties up less capital.
+Zero Inventories is an inventory management concept that minimizes overstock through just-in-time procurement.
+Zero inventory reduces storage costs and scrap risk and ties up less capital.
 Practical zero inventory requires precise demand forecasting and reliable suppliers.
-Sellers with short lead times and stable demand can pursue zero inventory models.
+Sellers with short lead times and stable demand can pursue zero-inventory models.

-Concessions are goodwill measures that sellers provide to resolve conflicts (refunds, replacement products, vouchers).
+Concessions are goodwill measures sellers provide to resolve conflicts (refunds, replacement products, vouchers).
 Strategic concessions can preserve customer satisfaction and prevent negative reviews.
 Overly generous concessions erode profitability.
-Sellers should develop a clear concession policy that balances customer service with profitability.
+Sellers should develop a clear concession policy balancing customer service with economics.